bhauman/figwheel-main/docs/tutorial.md

 quickly get feedback from the REPL that informs you of any compile errors.

+#### Heads-up display feedback

-You may have noticed this already but if you go back to the "Default Figwheel Dev Page" in the Browser you will also see the same error displayed in Figwheel's heads-up display.
+You may have noticed this already but if you go back to the "Default Figwheel Dev Page" in the Browser you will also see the same error above displayed in Figwheel's heads-up display.

 ![image of error in heads up display](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/defn-hello-error-heads-up.png)